adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/formsportal/searchlister/v1/searchlister/README.md

 Search And Lister Component  (v1)
 ====
 Search and Lister component written in HTL.
+Allows listing of all Adaptive Forms present in the AEM instance on an AEM sites page.

 ## Features